needle-tools/needle-engine-support/documentation/getting-started.md

 ### Create a new scene from scratch

-If you don't want to start from a scene template, you can follow these steps.
+To create a scene from scratch, you can follow these steps.
 Effectively, we're going to recreate the "Minimal (Needle)" template that's shipping with the package.

 1. **Create a new empty scene**